California Influencers: What did we learn from the June primary election, and why?

 Madeleine Brand, radio host with KCRW Los Angeles

-The jungle primary was supposed to lessen the importance of political parties.
-That didn't happen.
-And the parties will be even more powerful as they pour tens of millions of dollars into the contested House races leading up to November.
-Bill Burton, Managing Director of SKDKnickerbocker in Los Angeles Democrats are in the best position since 2006 to win control of the House -- I couldn't be more proud that California is a big reason for that.
+Democrats are in the best position since 2006 to win control of the House -- I couldn't be more proud that California is a big reason for that.
 And with so many women in a strong position to win competitive seats, we stand to help markedly improve the gender imbalance that has lately been getting worse in Washington.

 Tom Campbell, Professor of Law and Professor of Economics at Chapman University